How to Copy an Array by Value in JavaScript?

 Using the Spread Operator

-Explanation: In this example, you’re using the spread operator { … } for copying the value of an array into a new variable.
+Explanation: In this example, you’re using the spread operator in JavaScript program for copying the value of an array into a new variable.
 After copying all the values from the original to the copied array.
 You can check both references by using the === operator.

-Method 2: Using an Array.from() Method
+Method 2: Clone an Array in JavaScript with Array.from()

 The Array.from() creates a new array from an existing one, and it is more useful when you are working with array-like objects.
+This method provides another reliable way to clone array in JavaScript.

 Syntax: